Limit the study area

 The Percent Area in Buffer field now shows the amount of each cho-cho-moku within the 2-kilometer buffer, expressed as a rate or percentage.
-Using these values, you'll estimate the population of each cho-cho-moku that is within the buffer by multiplying the area rate by the total population.
+Using these values, you'll estimate the population of each cho-cho-moku that is within the buffer by multiplying the area rate (Percent Area in Buffer) by the total population (2015 Total Population).

-- For the Calculate Field tool, change the following parameters:
+- In the Calculate Field tool, delete the existing expression.

 - Click OK.